arXiv/accessibility2024/source/presenters.md

 ### Robin Williams
 Data analyst, Atass Sports.

-Robin is the creator of the sonification tool “Sonify”, an R package used to transform 2D data into continuous sounds.
-He is a statistician working on modeling and forecasting in the sports industry.
-[Robin’s Profile]
+Robin completed his PhD in statistical methods for weather forecasting, before moving to industry where he works as a research statistician in sports prediction.
+During his PhD he helped to develop the sonify R package, which he uses regularly to convert 2D data in to sound.
+He also has an interest in anything that helps to make STEM subjects more accessible to visually impaired people.
+[Robin’s R Package Page](https://cran.r-project.org/web/packages/sonify/index.html){target="_blank"}

 ---